 The trials looked at fish passage across a broad spectrum of sizes and turbine speeds, possibly the most impressive of which was the safe passage of a kelt measuring 98cm in length and weighing 7.6kg.
 In addition, behavioural and migrational patterns across the species have been shown to be entirely unaffected by the turbine.

-The scheme was designed by Hydroplan and the Archimedean Screw equipment was supplied by Mann Power Consulting based in Yorkshire.
-Mann Power are the pioneers of the Archimedean Screw in the UK and Ireland and Eco Evolution based in Co.
-Wexford are their authorised representative for the whole of Ireland.
 This Hydro project at Shane’s Castle is the first of its kind in Northern Ireland and rated at 214 kilowatts this is the largest single Archimedean Screw generator ever manufactured.
 Eco Evolution and Mann Power installed the massive machine at Shane’s Castle earlier this year.
 The scheme was commissioned during the summer and it is now fully operational.